EU

 In what situation can I claim?

-A job-seeker is a person who is registered as a job-seeker with the District Office of the Capital and County Government Office, i.e. who meets the necessary legal and other conditions enabling him/her to work (e.g. he or she does not need a work permit); citizens of the EU/EEA are regarded as job-seekers even if they do require a permit.
-A job-seeker cannot be a student in full-time education or a person entitled to an old-age pension, or benefits for persons with changed working capacity (megváltozott munkaképességű személyek ellátásai), and may not receive income from other activities, except for occasional work.
-A job-seeker has to cooperate with the District Office of the Capital and County Government Office.
+A job-seeker is a person who is registered as a job-seeker with the District Office of the Capital or County Government Office, i.e. who meets the necessary legal and other conditions enabling him/her to work (e.g. he or she does not need a work permit); citizens of the EU/EEA, as well as persons falling within the scope of the Withdrawal Agreement concluded between the United Kingdom and the European Union, are regarded as job-seekers even if they do require a permit.
+A job-seeker cannot be a student in full-time education, or a person entitled to an old-age pension, or benefits for persons with changed working capacity (megváltozott munkaképességű személyek ellátásai), and may not receive income from other activities, except for occasional work.
+A job-seeker has to cooperate with the District Office of the Capital or the County Government Office.

 What conditions do I need to meet?